Dependency injection and IoC in iOS and Swift

 • DI = Dependency Injection

-This post targets those of you who understand the concept of IoC and are looking for a way to get it to work in iOS.
+This article targets those of you who know the concept of IoC and look for a way to get it to work in iOS.
 For those of you who are unfamiliar with the concept of IoC, apologize me for skipping over core concepts you may not know about.

 Why I want IoC in iOS

-In iOS, though, my impression is that (and sorry for being a dick here) projects are most often hacks, with good software architecture being fairly uncommon.
-The fact that many developers jump on iOS development without any prior knowledge of how to build great systems, means that they have never had to think about these challenges…and end up with 99% of their code base in AppDelegate, just because that is how Paul Hegarty sets up critical code in his iTunes U iOS course.
+In the iOS community, my impression is however that (and sorry for being a jerk here) good software architecture is uncommon.
+I’ve seen so many projects having 99% of the code in AppDelegate, just because that is how Paul Hegarty does it in his iTunes U iOS course.

-I also learned iOS through Paul Hegarty’s iTunes U iOS course.
-However, I was really disappointed that he so often suggested putting code in AppDelegate.
-And sure enough, most iOS projects I have looked at have their AppDelegates being huge monoliths, handling a lot of the app’s core logic, defining global methods, keeping global state etc. It’s nothing less than a terrible way of writing code.
+I also learned iOS through Paul, but was disappointed that he so often suggested putting so much code in AppDelegate.
+And sure enough, most iOS projects I have looked at have huge AppDelegate monoliths handling a lot of core logic, defining global methods, keeping global state etc. It’s a terrible way to write code.

 Don’t get me wrong.
-I am deeply impressed by the many developers who manage to tweak the iOS platform in ways I could not, providing us with amazing libraries.
-However, compared to the maturity level of the .NET community, the iOS community should start discussing these topics more often.
+I am deeply impressed by the many developers who manage to tweak the iOS platform in ways I could not, providing with amazing libraries.
+However, compared to the maturity level of the .NET community, the iOS community must step up the game.

 How I build things

-I prefer to base most functionality on protocols.
-I then add implementations that can handle the task in various ways.
-This approach makes it easy to unit test the system, use fake implementations early on and replace implementations later on at one single place etc. etc.
+I prefer to base most functionality on protocols, then add implementations that can handle a task in various ways.
+This makes it easy to unit test, use fake implementations early on and replace implementations later at one single place, etc.

 Object factory, the first flawed approach